getify/Functional-Light-JS/ch6.md

 }
 ```

-The `...fns` gather parameter is making a new local array from the passed in arguments, so it's not an array that we could create an outside side effect on.
+The `...fns` gather parameter is making a new local array from the passed-in arguments, so it's not an array that we could create an outside side effect on.
 It would be reasonable then to assume that it's safe for us to mutate it locally.
 But the subtle gotcha here is that the inner `composed(..)` which closes over `fns` is not "local" in this sense.

 Consider this different version which doesn't make a copy: